 Her curated exhibition with the artist Zsófia Keresztes- After Dreams: I Dare to Defy The Damage– will represent Hungary at the 59th Venice Biennale in 2022.

-Blanka works as the Cultural Programme & Collection Associate at Q Contemporary Budapest, and is responsible for collection management, artist research and cultural programmes.
+Blanka works as the Exhibition & Programme Manager at Q Contemporary Budapest, and is responsible for collection management, artist research and cultural programmes.
 She has a passion for working with people and loves creating educational programmes and tours that are adapted to every interest and all ages.
 She received her Tour Guide certification in 2014.

 An art historian specialised in Contemporary Art, Blanka graduated from Pázmány Péter Catholic University with a major in Art History and a minor in History.
 In 2020, she received a certificate as a Cultural Organisation Manager with a Complementary Degree in Law, and plans to pursue doctoral studies in the future.